edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

     edgedb-tokio = "0.4.0"

-The next most common dependency is [edgedb-protocol](https://docs.rs/edgedb-protocol/latest/edgedb_protocol/), which includes the EdgeDB types used for data modeling:
+The next most common dependency is [gel-protocol](https://docs.rs/gel-protocol/latest/edgedb_protocol/), which includes the EdgeDB types used for data modeling:

-    edgedb-protocol = "0.4.0"
+    gel-protocol = "0.4.0"

 A third crate called [edgedb-derive](https://docs.rs/edgedb-derive/latest/edgedb_derive/) contains the `#[derive(Queryable)]` derive macro which is the main way to unpack EdgeDB output into Rust types: